loganwuu/count_report/README.md

 ## Specs

-1. If user enters A, it should return score 1.
+1. If user searchs for a word that matches the word in a one-word string, it should return 1 repeat.
-  * Input: "A"
+    * Input: word="dog"; string="dog"
     * Output: 1

-2. If user enters A, E, I, O, U, L, N, R, S, or T, it should return score 1.
+2. If user searchs for a word that does not match the word in a one word string, it should return 0 repeat.
+    * Input: word="dog"; string="cat"
+    * Output: 0

+3. If user searchs for a word that match a word in a multi-word string once, it should return 1 repeat.
-  * Input: "E"
+    * Input: word="dog"; string="I love dog."
     * Output: 1

-3. If user enters D, or G, it should return score 2.
+3. If user searchs for a word that does not fully match a word in a string, it should return 0 repeat.
-  * Input: "D"
-  * Output: 2

-4. If user enters B, C, M, or P, it should return score 3.
-  * Input: "B"
-  * Output: 3

-5. If user enters F, H, V, W, or Y , it should return score 4.
-  * Input: "F"
-  * Output: 4

-6. If user enters K, it should return score 5.
-  * Input: "K"
-  * Output: 5

-7. If user enters J, or X, it should return score 8.
-  * Input: "J"
-  * Output: 8

-8. If user enters Q, or Z, it should return score 10.
-  * Input: "Q"
-  * Output: 10

-9. Convert to capitalized letters only
-  * Input: "a"
-  * Output: 1

-10. Allow multiple letters
-  * Input: "AEI"
+    * Input: word="dog"; string="I love dogs."
-  * Output: 3
+    * Output: 0

-11. Only alphabetic letters are allowed
+4. Only alphabetic letters are allowed
     * Input: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, ` ~ ! @ # $ % ^ & * ( ) _ + - = { } | \ : " ; ' < > ? , . /
-  * Output: "Sorry, please only enter alphabetic letters."
+    * Output: "Sorry, please only enter alphabetic words."

-12. Only 7 or less letters are allowed
-  * Input: "ABCDEFGH"
-  * Output: "Sorry, please only enter 7 letters or less."

 ## Legal